alifsemi/alif_EventRoutingDemo_LPperipherals/README.md

 ### Software Setup
 The following software must be installed on your system (tested with Ubuntu 22.04 LTS)
 1. Setup the VSCode environment as outlined in [Getting Started with VSCode](https://alifsemi.com/download/AUGD0012).
-   - Ubuntu 22.04 LTS users, please download Arm GCC 10.3-2021.10 (GDB has python issues in GCC 11 & 12 with Ubuntu 22.04)
+   - Ubuntu 22.04 LTS users, if using GDB then please download Arm GCC 10.3-2021.10 (GDB has python issues in GCC 11 & 12 with Ubuntu 22.04).
+Newer GCC versions are okay if not using GDB.
-2. Modify the Alif Ensemble CMSIS DFP v1.0.0 with the files provided in this project
+2. Modify the Alif Ensemble CMSIS DFP v1.3.0 with the files provided in this project
-   - Extract the archive in the patch directory and overwrite the files at cmsis-packs/AlifSemiconductor/Ensemble/1.0.0/
+   - Extract the archive in the patch directory and overwrite the files at cmsis-packs/AlifSemiconductor/Ensemble/1.3.0/
 3. Install the latest SEGGER J-Link software (optional) [SEGGER J-Link](https://www.segger.com/downloads/jlink)

 After setting up the development environment